iomete/iom-docs/blog/2023-04-04-iceberg-vs-deltalake.md

 However, Iceberg has recently added support for merge-on-read functionality, which is a huge step forward.
 This means that stream updates could cause a lot of small files because the default strategy is copy-on-write.
 But with the merge-on-read strategy, you will end up with fewer files, which is a huge improvement in streaming write (update/delete) performance.

-<MiniCard link="https://form.typeform.com/to/ofF9ZQYd" linkName="Try Sandbox">Discovering the data lakehouse platform?</MiniCard>
+<MiniCard link="https://sandbox.iomete.com/auth/realms/iomete/protocol/openid-connect/registrations?client_id=app&response_type=code&scope=openid&redirect_uri=http://sandbox.iomete.com" linkName="Try Sandbox">Discovering the data lakehouse platform?</MiniCard>

 ## **Conclusion**

 In conclusion, Apache Iceberg is a great open-source project and is becoming a standard in the industry.
 At IOMETE, we are big fans of Apache Iceberg.
 Our main product is a fully managed lakehouse platform based on Apache Spark + Iceberg.
 With the IOMETE Lakehouse Platform, you can set up a lakehouse platform in a few minutes and get all the amazing functionalities like Virtual Lakehouse Clusters, Spark Job Service, Notebook service, Advanced Data Access Control, and many other functionalities.
-If you want to learn more [book a discovery call](https://calendly.com/d/g23-tpw-hnc/iomete-30-min-demo-discovery-call?month=2023-08) with us.
-Alternatively, you can sign up for our Free(for-ever) Plan by following [this link](https://auth.iomete.com/auth/realms/iomete/protocol/openid-connect/registrations?client_id=app&response_type=code&scope=openid&redirect_uri=https%3A%2F%2Fapp.iomete.com).
+If you want to learn more [book a discovery call](https://calendly.com/pietjan/iomete-20-min) with us.
 If you want to reach more about Apache Iceberg you can access the [Ultimate Guide to Apache Iceberg](https://iomete.com/the-ultimate-guide-to-apache-iceberg).